skupperproject/skupper/doc/tls/README.md

     Route, Gateway API TLSRoute, etc.
 - Check for connectivity problems to the Link endpoints.
   - Find the host:port combinations from the Link's endpoints
-  - Use a TCP/TLS client to test connectivity, ideally from the same namespace as the Link's Site to catch any network policy issues.
+  - Use a TCP or TLS client to test connectivity, ideally from the same namespace as the Link's Site to catch any network policy issues.
 Any of the following common clients will work.
     - TCP: `echo "hello" | nc <host> <port>` Sends nonsense to the router.
 Expect a router to respond with an AMQPS error.
 Same for `telnet`.
     - TLS: `curl --insecure https://<host>:<port>` attempts to open a TLS connection